trappsec-dev/trappsec/integration-rules.md

 ## R1: Watch matching must use the resolved route pattern, not the request URL

-The integration must hook into a lifecycle point where the framework has already matched the request to a route and exposes the **route definition pattern** (e.g., `/users/:id`, `/users/{id}`, `/users/<id>`).
-Watches are keyed by pattern — matching against the raw URL path would break parameterized routes.
+The integration must hook into a lifecycle point where the framework has **already matched the request to a route** and exposes the **route definition pattern** (e.g., `/users/:id`, `/users/{id}`, `/users/<id>`).
+Watches are keyed by pattern — using the raw URL as the primary lookup key will miss every parameterized watch.

+**Raw URL fallbacks are safe.** Most integrations end their pattern-resolution chain with a raw URL fallback (e.g. `req.routeOptions?.url || req.url`).
+This is not a bug.
+Because the hook runs after routing, the fallback only fires when no route was matched (a 404), in which case there is no watch to trigger anyway.
+The concern is using raw URL as the *only* or *primary* strategy — not as a last-resort fallback that is unreachable for matched routes.

 **Reference:**
 - FastAPI uses `request.scope.get("route").path` — the matched `APIRoute` object's pattern